google/codeworld/web/help/GuideUnit1.md

 -------------------

 The second transformation you can use in your programs is translation.
-The `translated` function changes the location of a picture.
-Its inputs are the original picture, and two distances to move the picture.
-The result of `translated` is a new picture with the same content as the original, but shifted either horizontally (that is, left or right) or vertically (that is, up or down) or both.
+The `translated` function shifts a picture up, down, left, or right.
+Its inputs are the preimage, and two distances to move the picture.
+The result of `translated` is a new picture with the same content as the preimage, but shifted either horizontally (that is, left or right) or vertically (that is, up or down) or both.

 When you give distances to the `translated` function, you will list the horizontal change first, and the vertical change second.
 A useful tool for